poseidon-framework/poseidon-framework.github.io/janno_details.md

 - `ss`: Single-stranded library preparation
 - `other`: Other library preparion method or merged data from differently prepared libraries

 The `Genotype_Ploidy` column stores a characteristic of the aDNA data treatment.
 Humans have two complete sets of chromosomes in their cells and hence are diploid organisms.
-For many compuational aDNA applications it is more practical, though, to work with pseudo-haploid data, so data were only one read per position is selected by a random sampling process.
+For many computational aDNA applications it is more practical, though, to work with pseudo-haploid data, so data were only one read per position is selected by a random sampling process.

 - `diploid`: No random read selection
 - `haploid`: Random read selection to produce pseudo-haploid data